 What currency do I pay with in Sweden?
 How much do goods cost in a regular supermarket and how much in a restaurant?
-And how much does a stay in Sweden cost?
+And how much does it cost to stay in Sweden?
 Find out in this chapter.

 Book your accommodation in Sweden